 The tram from Vence to Cagne is the main actor of the final scene of one of Jean Renoir’s first films, “Catherine ou une vie sans joie”.

-The last 12 minutes or so of the film can be seen here:
+The last 12 minutes or so of the film show the tramway.
+The full film can be seen on this link:

-It is really interesting to note the condition of the road between Vence and Cagnes in 1924!
+It is really interesting to note the condition of the road and tramway between Vence and Cagnes in 1924!